Protein electrophoresis - urine

 This test involves only normal urination.
 There is no discomfort.

-Only small amounts of protein are normally found in the urine.
-The presence of protein in the urine can be a sign of many different disorders.
+Normally there is no protein, or only a small amount of protein in the urine.
+An abnormally high amount of protein in the urine can be a sign of many different disorders.

-Urine protein electrophoresis may be recommended to help determine the cause of protein in the urine, or as a screening test to measure the various proteins in urine.
+Urine protein electrophoresis may be recommended to help determine the cause of protein in the urine.
+Or the test may done as a screening test to measure the various amounts of different types of proteins in urine.
 Urine protein electrophoresis detects two types of protein: albumin and globulins.

-No significant amount of globulins in the urine.
+No significant amount of globulins are found in the urine.
 Urine albumin is less than 5 mg/dL.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.